AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/asset-selector.md

 ### ImsAuthService {#ims-auth-service}

 `ImsAuthService` class handles the authentication flow for the Asset Selector.
 It is responsible for obtaining an `imsToken` from the Adobe IMS authentication service.
 The `imsToken` is used to authenticate the user and authorize access to the Adobe Experience Manager (AEM) CS Assets repository.
 ImsAuthService uses the `ImsAuthProps` properties to control the authentication flow and register listeners for various authentication events.
 You can use the convenient [`registerAssetsSelectorsAuthService`](#purejsselectorsregisterassetsselectorsauthservice) function to register the _ImsAuthService_ instance with the Asset Selector.
 The following functions are available on the `ImsAuthService` class.
-However, if you're using the _registerAssetsSelectorsAuthService_ function, you do not need to call these functions directly.
+However, if you are using the _registerAssetsSelectorsAuthService_ function, you do not need to call these functions directly.

 | Function Name | Description |
 |---|---|